cncf/devstats-docker-lf/README.md

 # One command test all

-- Use `PASS=... ./docker/docker_test_all.sh` to test full deployment from either the host or the container.
+- Use `PASS=... ./docker/docker_test_all.sh` to test full deployment from the container.
 It will try to use `/etc/github/oauths` or `/etc/github/oauth` as a GitHub OAuth token (if file is present, otherwise it will use public mode - very restricted).
 - Or specify GitHub OAuth token manually `GHA2DB_GITHUB_OAUTH=...
-PASS=... ./docker/docker_test_all.sh` to test full deployment from either the host or the container.
+PASS=... ./docker/docker_test_all.sh` to test full deployment from the container.
 - Final command on a fresh system should be `clear; GHA2DB_GITHUB_OAUTH=key PASS=test ./docker/docker_test_all.sh`.
 - To use aurora postgres database `clear; GHA2DB_GITHUB_OAUTH=key PASS=test AURORA=1 ./docker/docker_test_all.sh`.